Franchise Decision Radar

 Peer comparisons from fee burden, system health, cost to enter analysis.

-Want the full Maids analysis — Item 19 translation, risk flags, discovery day questions?
-Decision Report — $99 →
+Want the full The Maids analysis — Item 19 interpretation, buyer-side economics, risk flags, and discovery-day questions?

 Biggest Watchouts Editorial